IBM/crypto-masterkey-keystore/README.md

 # crypto-masterkey-keystore

-This repository provides an inexpensive means to protect cryptographic master keys (key encrypting keys, KEKs) in a way that is resistant to some of the most common remote file exfiltration attacks.
+This repository provides an inexpensive means to protect cryptographic master keys (key encryption keys, KEKs) in a way that is resistant to some of the most common remote file exfiltration attacks.

 ## Contents
 [Guidance for generating and managing application Master Keys](#guidance)